gamedig/node-gamedig/README.md

 #### Separate Query Port
 Games with this note use a query port which is usually not the same as the game's connection port.
-You must pass the query port to GameDig, not the connection port.
+Usually, no action will be required from you.
+The 'port' option you pass GameDig should be the game's connection port.
+GameDig will attempt to calculate the query port automatically.
+If the query still fails, you may need to pass the 'port_query' option to GameDig as well, indicating the separate query port.

 Usage from Command Line
 ---